Overview

 3. Upon adoption of the plan, include the District’s diversity statement on postings for available positions in the district.

-Priority Area 2: Strengthening and creating opportunities, access, and educational quality for all students in our diverse community, progress was made.
-These goals include ongoing assessment of instructional approaches, curriculum taught and assessed, and events celebrated; age-appropriate sensitivity workshops; supporting students and families with diverse needs; and analyzing data for inequities and/or opportunity gaps.
+Teachers received professional development to implement inclusive instructional approaches that prioritize student voice, cultural responsiveness, and diverse perspectives in classroom activities and discussions.
+There has been an ongoing assessment of instructional approaches, curriculum taught and assessed, and events celebrated; age-appropriate sensitivity workshops; supporting students and families with diverse needs; and analyzing data for inequities and/or opportunity gaps.
 The District is continually looking at ways to differentiate instruction and personalize learning opportunities.
-Student choice is an element that is being embraced at all levels to allow students to explore what is important and interesting to them, and materials that better represent the composition of our student body are being purchased.
+Student choice is an element being embraced at all levels to allow students to explore what is important and interesting to them, and materials that better represent our student body are being purchased.
 Similarly, our schools incorporate activities and celebrations that represent our students’ unique cultures and experiences.
-Workshops promoting anti-bullying, etc., have been offered throughout the school year, hosted by both the District and PTA.
-The District has increased its support staff in order to address students’ and families’ diverse needs and surveys have been conducted to continue to assess those needs.
-Finally, the District has begun to analyze data by subgroup and will continue to do so when this year’s data becomes available from the state assessments.
+School-wide events and celebrations have been organized that honor the diverse backgrounds and identities of students, fostering a culture of inclusivity and acceptance.
+Workshops promoting anti-bullying continue to be offered.
+The District has increased its support staff to address students’ and families’ diverse needs and surveys have been conducted to continue to assess those needs.
+Finally, the District has conducted a thorough analysis of academic performance data, discipline records, and attendance patterns to identify disparities and inequities among student groups.
+Additional data has been collected starting in Universal pre-Kindergarten to track student progress from the start, and the elementary report cards have been revised to provide more meaningful feedback.
+By implementing these actions, we have made significant strides in promoting a culture of belonging and inclusivity while addressing any inequities or opportunity gaps that may exist in academics, discipline, and attendance.
+Our ongoing commitment to these goals ensures that all students feel valued, supported, and empowered to succeed in our learning community.